-As of June 30, 2024, we had outstanding 10 shares of Series A Preferred Stock with an aggregate liquidation preference of \$1,750,000.
+As of September 30, 2024, we had outstanding 10 shares of Series A Preferred Stock with an aggregate liquidation preference of \$1.75 million.
 No shares of the outstanding Series A Preferred Stock are convertible before the public announcement by the Company of top-line data from its study "SEMA4D Blockade Safety and Brain Metabolic Activity in Alzheimer's Disease (AD)" (the "Data Release").
-As of June 30, 2024, the Data Release has not been made and no shares of Series A Preferred Stock were convertible into shares of common stock.
+The Data Release was made on July 31, 2024, but no shares of Series A Preferred Stock have to date been converted into shares of common stock.
 The issuance of common stock upon conversion of the Series A Preferred Stock would result in immediate dilution to existing holders of our common stock.